 A sunburn only lasts a few days, but the damage caused by UV rays can last a lifetime.

 There are two types of ultraviolet rays that reach the earth’s surface and our skin — UVB and UVA.
 UVB rays are responsible for producing sunburn, and UVA rays cause deeper damage to the skin that can result in premature signs of aging like wrinkles and discoloration.
-Both UVA and UVB rays play a role in skin cancer formation.
+Both UVA and UVB rays play a role in skin cancer formation, so broad spectrum sunscreen is the best skin care product for anti-aging.

 Myth 4:You don’t need sunscreen if your indoors

 Unless you’re sealed in a windowless room, UV rays are still having a go at your skin.
-UVB rays can be filtered out by most windows, but some UVA rays can still pass through.
+UVB rays can be filtered out by most windows, but some UVA rays can still pass through, so you should be wearing sunscreen indoors.
 So if you sit in an office with big windows all day, are going for a long drive, or just can’t get over how great the natural lighting is in your apartment, sunscreen should be an everyday priority.

 Leave your sunscreen in plain sight – with your toothpaste or other morning skin care products – so that you don’t forget to apply it.